 1 teaspoon baking soda

 2 teaspoons milk

 1/2 teaspoon cinnamon

 1/4 teaspoon cloves

 2 tablespoons brown sugar

-You can whip this cake out in a jiffy with the right tools.
+You can whip this out in a jiffy with the right tools.
 Here are a few that I find indispensable: